CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, well-crafted description that clearly communicates what the skill does (extracts Miro board content types to local spec files), when to use it (user wants to extract from a Miro board URL), and occupies a distinct niche.
-It uses third person voice appropriately and includes rich, natural trigger terms that users would actually say.
+This is a well-crafted skill description that clearly communicates what the skill does (extracts various Miro board content types to local spec files), when to use it (when a user wants to extract Miro board specs, providing a URL), and includes rich trigger terms.
+The description is concise, specific, and occupies a clear niche that would not conflict with other skills.

 DimensionReasoningScore